Coronavirus Conference Gets Canceled Because of Coronavirus

 The Council on Foreign Relations has canceled a roundtable called “Doing Business Under Coronavirus” scheduled for Friday in New York due to the spread of the very same disease.
 Yes, the conference on ‘how to do businesses’, during a pandemic, was cancelled because of said, pandemic.

 The World Health Organization (WHO) has declared COVID 19, aka Coronavirus, a global Pandemic.
-It’s assumed by experts in the field of virology, that this virus will reach every major country on earth if it has not already.
+It’s assumed by experts in the field of virology, that this virus has and will, reach every major country on earth.

 ?
 BREAKING ?

 — World Health Organization (WHO) (@WHO) March 11, 2020

 In San Francisc0, all gatherings of more than 1,000 persons have been banned.
 Nationally, the NBA has suspended all games after one of its players officially tested positive for coronavirus, and all public Universities in the Bay Area have suspended in-person classes.
 Expect these restrictions to applied in every major city in the Nation, if not the world this week.

 The NBA season is likely to resume, and the league has options, per @HowardBeck: